 Search engines are smart:

-"Search engines like Google are smart enough to know what your blog post or web page is about, as long as it's been written in a way that humans can make sense of it, and not just bots and algorithms."
+"Search engines like Google are smart enough to know what your blog post or web page is all about, as long as it's been written in a way that humans can make sense of it, and not just bots and algorithms."

 So, by all means, optimize your content for your long-tail keywords and LSI keywords if you wish, but you really don't need to overdo it or waste too much time worrying about getting every single element right.